The Importance of Individual-Pair Lending Relationships

 55 Pages Posted: 8 Jul 2021 Last revised: 23 Apr 2023

 Date Written: June 30, 2021

-In this paper, we examine the significance and uniqueness of the individual-pair relationship cultivated through repeated loan interactions by the firm’s borrowing manager and the bank’s loan officer.
-Using a hand-collected dataset of borrowing manager and loan officer information, we find that individual-pair relationship loans reduce the cost of debt between 7-27 basis points.
-We also document that the economic impact of individual-pair lending relationships exists even when other types of relationships, e.g., institutional pairs, social ties, cultural proximity and gender, are taken into consideration.
-Lastly, we find evidence that individual-pair relationships are especially important when either the firm has a high level of information asymmetry, the bank is smaller, or loan officers have slimmer portfolios.
-Cumulatively, our results highlight the value of sustained professional engagement between two individuals in the lending process.
+In this paper, we examine the significance and uniqueness of individual-pair relationships cultivated through repeated loan interactions.
+Using a hand-collected dataset compiled of borrowing manager and loan officer information, we find that individual-pair relationship loans are associated with a cost-of-debt reduction of between 7-13 basis points.
+We also document that the relationship has an economic impact even when other affiliations, e.g., institutional pairs, social ties, cultural proximity, and gender, are considered.
+Individual-pair relationships matter because they furnish lenders with useful soft information, especially when the firm has a poor hard information environment or when the bank and loan officer rely less on hard information.
+In addition, we find that individual-pair relationship loans have fewer rating downgrades, suggesting that accumulated soft information leads to better loan quality.
+Collectively, our results highlight the unique value of sustained professional engagement between two individuals in the lending process.

-Keywords: Individual-Pair Lending Relationships, Asymmetric information, Professional connections, Bank lending, Debt Contracting, Cost of Debt
+Keywords: Individual-pair lending relationships, Asymmetric information, Soft information, Professional connections, Bank lending, Debt contracting, Cost of debt

 JEL Classification: G21, G30, D23, D82, J24